CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### "bash_below"
 TODO

-#### "tent_centers"
+#### "tent_centers", "collapse_radius"
 (Optional) For furniture that is part of tents, this defines the id of the center part, which will be destroyed as well when other parts of the tent get bashed.
+The center is searched for in the given "collapse_radius" radius, it should match the size of the tent.

 #### "items"
 (Optional) An item group (inline) or an id of an item group, see doc/ITEM_SPAWN.md.
 The default subtype is "collection".
 Upon successful bashing, items from that group will be spawned.